 Pharmacists play a key role in ensuring the vaccine(s) are accessible to the public.
-This resource provides an overview of what is known about COVID-19 vaccine reimbursement at this time and outlines steps that pharmacists can take to be positioned as COVID-19 vaccine providers.
+This resource provides an overview of what is known about COVID-19 vaccine reimbursement at the time of publication and outlines steps that pharmacists can take to be positioned as COVID-19 vaccine providers.